Suwayomi/Suwayomi-JUI/README.md

 </details>

 ## Credit
-The `Tachidesk-Server` project is developed by [@AriaMoradi](https://github.com/AriaMoradi) and contributors, a link for [Tachidesk-Server is provided here][tachidesk-server] and is licensed under `Mozilla Public License v2.0`.
+The `Suwayomi-Server` project is developed by [@AriaMoradi](https://github.com/AriaMoradi) and contributors, a link for [Suwayomi-Server is provided here][tachidesk-server] and is licensed under `Mozilla Public License v2.0`.

 Parts of [Tachiyomi-1.x](https://github.com/tachiyomiorg/tachiyomi-1.x) is adopted into this codebase, also licensed under `Mozilla Public License v2.0`.